adidas/lakehouse-engine/lakehouse_engine_usage/data_loader/custom_transformer/custom_transformer.md

 Below you'll find a notebook where you can pass your own PySpark or Spark SQL logic into the ACON, by dynamically injecting a python function into the ACON dictionary.
 The lakehouse engine will take care of executing those transformations in the transformation step of the data loader algorithm.
 Please read the notebook's comments carefully to understand how it works, or simply open it in your notebook environment, which will make the notebook's code and comments more readable.

-.. warning:: Force Streaming Micro Batch Processing.
+!!! warning "Force Streaming Micro Batch Processing."
     When you use streaming mode, with a custom transformer, it’s highly advisable that you set the `force_streaming_microbatch_processing` flag to `True` in the transform specification, as explained above!

 ## What is a custom transformer in the Lakehouse Engine and how you can use it to write your own pyspark logic?